- Entertainment and Media»

 Return of the Soul!

-Warrior Soul was still Kory's baby, of course, and it was inevitable that he'd eventually put the band together again.
-An early attempt at reuniting the "classic" Warrior Soul lineup for a 1999 collection of re-recorded "hits" called Classics never really went anywhere, but by the mid '00s Kory had assembled yet another new Warrior Soul, backed by veterans of the European punk scene.
+Warrior Soul was still Kory's baby, of course, and it was inevitable that he'd eventually resurrect the beast.
+The "classic" Warrior Soul lineup tried reuniting for a 1999 collection of re-recorded "greatest hits" called Classics but the "reunion" never went anywhere.
+By the mid '00s, Kory assembled yet another new Warrior Soul, backed by veterans of the European punk scene.
 The subsequent tour was met with great acclaim and resulted in the 2007 concert album Live In England.
-New studio material surfaced in 2009 when the band self-released a new album jokingly titled Chinese Democracy, in an obvious tweak to a certain, errrr, "other" band who'd been holding onto that title for far too long.
+New studio material surfaced in 2009 when the band self-released a new album jokingly titled Chinese Democracy, in an obvious tweak to a certain, errrr, "other" band who'd been holding onto that title for way too long.
 When the small indie label Acetate Records came into the picture to re-release the album in 2010, its title was changed (for obvious reasons) to Destroy the War Machine.
 It was a killer comeback, with an equal balance of politically charged, angry tracks ("The Fourth Reich," "Pigs") and good old fashioned slam-worthy dumb-ass punk-rock throwdowns ("She's Glaswegian," "Bad News (Rock N Roll Boyfriend)," "Motor City").
-Fans screamed for more, and Warrior Soul was happy to oblige with a Stiff Middle Finger in 2012.
+Fans screamed for more, and Warrior Soul was happy to oblige with a Stiff Middle Finger just in time for the 2012 Election year.
+Now the new live album provides further evidence that Warrior Soul is still Tough As F*ck even after all these years.

 Here's to the Losers!